 Continue reading for a brief summary of protective orders laws in Delaware.

 Protective Orders Laws

 Protective orders are court-ordered documents that require the person named in the order to stay a certain distance away from the person seeking the order.
-Also known as "restraining orders," protective orders are mostly used to protect abused spouses and exes from their abusers, but may also be used as an attempt to keep stalkers away.
+They also prohibit abusers from other types of conduct, as well.
+Protective orders are used to protect the victims of a variety of types of abuse, including stalking.

 ||Tit.
 10 § 1041, et seq.